ptuls/tabnet-modified/README.md

 As in the original repository, this repository contains an example implementation of TabNet on the Forest Covertype dataset (https://archive.ics.uci.edu/ml/datasets/covertype).

+To run the script, run `run.sh`.
+Otherwise, a manual approach can be taken as follows.

 First, run `python download_prepare_covertype.py` to download and prepare the Forest Covertype dataset.
 This command creates `train.csv`, `val.csv`, and `test.csv` files under the `data/` directory (will create the directory if it does not exist).

 To run the pipeline for training and evaluation, simply use `python train_classifier.py`.
 Note that Tensorboard logs are written in `tflog/`.

+## Modifications for Other Datasets

 To modify the experiment to other tabular datasets:
 - Substitute the `train.csv`, `val.csv`, and `test.csv` files under `data/` directory,
 - Create a new config in `config/` by copying `config/covertype.py` for the numerical and categorical features of the new dataset and hyperparameters,
 - Reoptimize the TabNet hyperparameters for the new dataset in your config,
 - Import the parameters in `train_classifier.py`,
-- Select the modified TabNet architecture by setting `REDUCED = True`.
+- Select the reduced TabNet architecture by setting `REDUCED = True`.